HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 Can you paint a car with an LVLP spray gun?

-You can paint a car with an LVLP spray gun, which is actually part of why this is the common choice for car painting jobs.
+Yes, you can paint a car with an LVLP spray gun.
+It offers a lower air pressure delivery method, and increased control in the application process, thats why this is the common choice for car painting jobs.

 How big of an air compressor do I need for an LVLP spray gun?

-For this size air compressor, you will not need access to a lot of air for your application.
-You will need at least 15 PSI [2].
+For this size air compressor, you will need at least 15 PSI [2].
 You will find that 25 PSI will be better than a lower amount of air pressure.
-LVLP spray guns are perfect for small jobs for this reason.

 Conclusion